25 Best Things to Do in Syracuse, NY

 While it is a hit with locals due to its heritage, tourists are lured through fun activities like the Syracuse scavenger hunt.

-Milton J. Rubenstein Museum of Science and Technology (MOST)
+See the Planetarium at Milton J. Rubenstein Museum of Science and Technology

 The Milton J. Rubenstein Museum, playfully christened as MOST, is a popular tourist spot in the Syracuse downtown area.